-The following guidelines are designed to maximize the safety of your ortho-k treatment.
+The following guidelines are designed to ensure the safety of your ortho-k treatment.

-• Any time you remove your lenses, always clean and disinfect them before reinserting.
+• After removing your lenses, always clean and disinfect them before reinserting.

 • Follow your consultant’s lens care recommendations exactly.

-• Clean and air-dry the contact lens case every day.
-Wash and clean the lens case once a week.
+• Clean and air-dry the contact lens case every day after use.

-• Always check with your consultant before changing solutions.
+• Always check with your consultant before changing cleaning solutions.

 • Replace lens cases periodically.

-• Avoid using solution bottles for long periods after they have been opened--check with your consultant for a recommended time to use opened solution bottles--typically 30 to 60 days after opening.
+• Avoid using solution for a longer period than its shelf life after opening--check with your consultant for a recommended duration for use of opened bottle of solutions --typically 30 to 60 days after opening.

 • Never reuse solutions.
 Discard used solutions immediately.